chrisw-17/rapid-SOH-prediction/README.md

 ## Overview

 This repository provides a complete workflow for rapid State of Health (SOH) estimation of lithium-ion batteries using Electrochemical Impedance Spectroscopy (EIS) and neural network models.
-The code and data enable reproducible analysis, model training, and evaluation as described in the associated publication.
+The code and data enable reproducible analysis, model training, and evaluation for the fully connected neural network model as described in the associated publication.

 ## Features